-After moving on to The Telegraph in Alton, Illinois, Thompson continued to cover controversial topics and social issues, including the sharp increase in drug trafficking in the Metro East area, the growth of street gangs in metro East St. Louis and corruption by local and state politicians.
-His stories captured top prizes for news, feature and column writing from the Illinois Press Association.
+After moving on to The Telegraph in Alton, Illinois, Thompson continued to cover controversial topics and social issues, including the sharp increase in drug trafficking in the Metro East area, the growth of street gangs in Metro East St. Louis and corruption by local and state politicians.
+His stories captured top prizes for news, feature, and column writing from the Illinois Press Association.

 Thompson took a sabbatical from newspapers in 1981 and moved to Washington to work on Capitol Hill and learn the workings of government and politics from the inside.
 He served as press secretary to Illinois Republican Congressman Paul Findley and later New Mexico Republican Congressman Manuel Lujan.
-After a stint as chief of staff another Congressman, Thompson returned to Lujan as special assistant on the House Committee on Science & Technology.
+After a stint as chief of staff another of Congressman, Thompson returned to Lujan as a special assistant on the House Committee on Science & Technology.
 From 1987-1992, Thompson was Vice President for Political Programs for the National Association of Realtors where he oversaw the operations of what was then the nation’s largest political action committee (PAC).
 He later served as Senior Communications Associate for The Eddie Mahe Company, a political consulting and strategic business communications company.

 The Thompsons left Washington in 2004 and moved to a hilltop retreat in the Blue Ridge Mountains of Southwestern Virginia.
 Thompson started Blue Ridge Muse that same year.

-He returned to his newspaper roots by taking a contract gig with the weekly Floyd Press — the paper he worked for in high school — covering county government & the courts and photographing high school sports.
+He returned to his newspaper roots by taking a contract gig with the weekly Floyd Press — the paper he worked in high school — covering county government & the courts and photographing high school sports.
 He continues to freelance for regional newspapers and national publications.

 Thompson is also heavily involved in community affairs, serving on the advisory board of the New River Valley Alcohol Safety Action Program (ASAP).
 He has also served on the board of directors of The Jacksonville Center and the Floyd County Chamber of Commerce.